 distributor of goods.
 Topography can complicate, postpone or prevent

-the activities of the transport industry.
+transport activities and investment.
 Physical constraints fundamentally

 absolute and relative barriers to movements.
 An absolute